dipendra28/ERC-assingment/TECH/QUESTION 2/Readme.md

 your starting point.
 Blocks are there.
 Wires aren't.
 Parameters are wrong.
 Rotations are missing.
 You'll need to understand the kinematics, fix the connections, and get the whole thing running
+## Answer
+### How did I figure out the connections
+I used Claude AI to understand what exactly matlab and its features what is block and ports.
+I sent the gif video to it told to explain what is exactly happening here in the animataion.
+Understood the uses of each portsprocess step by step and going through readme helped doing connections and did all the connections.

 1. Transform Belt Out & Transform Belt In